How to Prove Fault for a Hit and Run

 Building Your Personal Injury Suit for a Hit-and-Run Accident in Los Angeles

-After exhausting your recovery options through insurance, any outstanding damages can be sought with a personal injury claim.
+After exhausting your recovery options through insurance, any outstanding damages can be sought with a personal injury claim in Los Angeles.
 Once the at-fault driver is identified, the state will manage the criminal case against them, the outcome of which could influence your final case award.
 While the criminal case progresses, your attorney can help you file your civil suit against the at-fault driver, seeking compensation for any damages their insurance couldn’t cover.

 California’s personal injury laws allow the plaintiff in a personal injury case to claim compensation for: